Servings: 6 Total time: 45 mins Difficulty: beginner

 Preparation

-1. Soak the sweet potato noodles in boiling water for 15 minutes, until softened or cook them according to the packet instructions, then drain and rinse them in cold water.
-Reserve.
+1. Soak the sweet potato noodles in boiling water for 15 minutes, until softened, or cook them according to the package instructions, then drain and rinse them with cold water.
+Set aside.

-2. In a pan, sauté the beef or tofu with a little oil, salt, pepper, and a clove of chopped garlic, until the meat is cooked.
-Reserve.
+2. In a pan, stir-fry the beef or tofu with a little oil, salt, pepper, and a minced garlic clove until the meat is cooked.
+Set aside.

-3. In the same pan, brown the onions, carrots, peppers and mushrooms with a little oil until soft.
+3. In the same pan, sauté the onions, carrots, peppers and mushrooms with a little oil until tender.

-4. Blanch the spinach quickly in boiling water, drain it, then squeeze it lightly to remove excess water.
-Cut them into pieces.
+4. Quickly blanch the spinach in boiling water, drain it, then squeeze it lightly to remove excess water.
+Cut it into pieces.

-5. In a large bowl, mix the noodles with the meat (or tofu), vegetables, remaining garlic, soy sauce, sugar and sesame oil.
-Mix well so that all the flavors combine.
+5. In a large bowl, combine the noodles with the meat (or tofu), vegetables, remaining garlic, soy sauce, sugar, and sesame oil.
+Mix well to blend all the flavors.

 6. Sprinkle with toasted sesame seeds before serving.